TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 ### Second step

-We can now finally move on to the second step.
-It looks like this.
+We can now finally move on to the second step of the outermost loop, which looks like this.

 ![](./second1.png)